elo-enterprises/lab-notebooks/printer/operating-procedures.md

 ### Z Offset Calibration Procedure
   * Details can be found in the Modix Customer Zone under [Calibration Guide – 4.
 Z Offset Calibration](http://www.support.modix3d.com/z-offset-calibration/)
   * Make sure the bed heater is turned on to ~65 degrees and that filament is ready to load, i.e. passed through the filament sensor through the PTFE tube until it touches the gears of the extruder, or is already loaded.
   * On the printer console, go to Load/Unload Filament --> Go to the Front.
-The print head will travel to the center front of the printer, making it easy to see the filament purging process.
+The print head will travel to the center in the front of the printer, making it easy to see the filament purging process.
   * On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Preheat PLA (200).
 The print head heater will begin heating and a message to wait will appear.
   * On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Purge E0.
 Once the print head is heated, the extruder will attempt to grab the filament and purge through the nozzle.
     * If the purge is unsuccessful, try purging more while manually applying forward pressure on the filament at the filament sensor, pushing it toward the extruder.
     * If several purge attempts are unsuccessful, the nozzle may be clogged.
 While the printer is hot, try scraping off any plastic around the nozzle.
 If this is unsuccessful, power off and let everything cool down, then remove the nozzle and try cleaning it out.
   * After a successful purge, on the printer console, go to Big-60 Calibration --> Z Offset Calibration --> 1 Set Temperature.
 Set the temperature to 200 for PLA.
   * On the printer console, go to Big-60 Calibration --> Z Offset Calibration and inspect the current saved Z Offset value.
 For normal operation in Las Vegas, we have been using -.7mm, but the initial factory setting is 1.5mm to avoid crashing the print head during calibration.
 If the printer has been significantly moved, reset to 1.5mm and start over.
-  * Itertively perform the following operations until you are satisfied that the test line is successful.
+  * Iteratively perform the following operations until you are satisfied that the test line is successful.
     * On the printer console, go to Big-60 Calibration --> Z Offset Calibration --> 3 Verify Height.
 The bed will move to the saved Z Offset height.
     * On the printer console, go to Big-60 Calibration --> Z Offset Calibration --> 4 Print Test Line.
 The printer will print out a straight line.
     * If the print head is too far away from the bed, you will see the vertical gap between the filament and the bed as the test line is printed.
 In this case, adjust the saved Z Offset value down.
 If the print head is too close to the bed, the test line will be smeared by the print head itself, and the line will appear flat and nonuniform.
 In this case, adjust the Z Offset value up.
   * Once you are satisfied with the test line, on the printer console, go to Big-60 Calibration --> Z Offset Calibration --> 5 Save Z Offset.
-    * Note that if the UBL mesh is nonuniform across the space of the bed, the X and Y placement of the print head while it is printing the test line is relevant to the correctness of the Z Offset setting.
+    * Note that if the UBL mesh is nonuniform across the space of the bed, while it is printing the test line, the X and Y placement of the print head is relevant to the correctness of the Z Offset setting.

 ### Validate Mesh Calibration Procedure
   * Details can be found in the Modix Customer Zone under [Calibration Guide – 5.
 Validate Mesh](http://www.support.modix3d.com/validate-mesh/)